How to Make Realistic Vegan Mongolian Beef and Broccoli

 I’d say it takes around only a short thirty minutes to prep and cook.
 It requires only twelve ingredients and basic kitchen techniques, too.
-This recipe is excellent if you’re looking for something tasty, but without a lot of fuss!
+This recipe is excellent if you’re looking for something tasty without much fuss!

-I love this recipe so much because it tastes incredibly authentic, in my opinion, which means it brings back nostalgia for me.
+I love this recipe because it tastes incredibly authentic and nostalgic.
 My mom, who is not vegan, is even obsessed with this recipe.
 She said it tastes just like the real thing, which says a lot considering this recipe contains mock meat!
-I usually eat this over a bed of brown or white rice and garnish it with white sesame seeds if I have them on hand.
-This would also taste great served with oriental noodles!
+I usually eat this over a bed of brown or white rice, but it would also taste amazing tossed with rice noodles!

 A quick answer to that is it is a cruelty-free meat substitution.
 The base of seitan is vital wheat gluten.
 With added liquid and spices, and after it’s been cooked, it mimics meat’s taste and texture.
 This allows vegans and vegetarians to have a meat substitution.
 It has a slightly savory flavor but can take on many different flavors depending on how it is dressed.
-It’s more so popular due to its texture because it is very meat-like.
+It’s more popular due to its texture and meat-like texture.
 If I’m not making my seitan from scratch, I love using either of these seitan brands for this recipe: Sweet Earth and Upton’s Naturals.

-The fact that this recipe contains healthier choices, makes me happy!
-For example, I chose to use coconut aminos instead of soy sauce, and I use brown coconut sugar instead of regular brown sugar.
-However, just because I used healthier substitutions does NOT mean that this dish is healthy.
-The flavors of this dish have also not been compromised whatsoever, despite having made these substitutions.
+The fact that this recipe contains healthier choices makes me happy!
+For example, I chose to use coconut aminos instead of soy sauce and brown coconut sugar instead of regular brown sugar.
+However, just because I used healthier substitutions does NOT mean this dish is healthy.
+The flavors of this dish have also not been compromised, despite having made these substitutions.

 Want another recipe with a fun Asian twist to it!?
 Check out these Potato and Chive Vegan Pierogies, which use wonton wrappers, making them super easy to make!

-If you give this vegan Mongolian beef and broccoli take-out recipe a try, don’t forget to post a picture to Instagram, tag me @chefsummerstorm, and #gardengrub so I can see your recreation!
+If you try this vegan Mongolian beef and broccoli take-out recipe, don’t forget to post a picture to Instagram, tag me @chefsummerstorm, and #gardengrub so I can see your recreation!